- To successfully work with family, establish clear expectations and boundaries from the start.

 It’s essential to prepare for the possibility of terminating your working relationship with a family member.
 You may need to let them go because you no longer need their services, or you may have to fire them.

 Because of potential family complications, create a plan to communicate working relationship changes while maintaining your personal relationship.

 5. Communicate your expectations for your working relationship.

 Communicate to your family member that you must maintain a professional relationship at work.
 You don’t want them popping into your office and sitting on your desk during their breaks.
 Like workplace friendship boundaries, separating your personal and professional relationships with any family members you hire is crucial.

 Tip: A similar tricky situation arises when colleagues have romantic relationships.
 Learn how to manage workplace relationships carefully, whether you’re having an office romance or two of your employees are dating.

 Should you hire family?

-Since family is about as personal as it gets, whether you should hire a family member depends on various factors.
-The first step is to think carefully about your reasons for working with family.
+- Consider why you want to hire family.
+The first step is to carefully consider your reasons for working with family.
 Is it because you genuinely believe they will bring value to your business, or is it because they need a job and you feel obligated to help them?

-- If your business is a corporation, all the money you pay your child is subject to payroll taxes.
+- Corporations: If your business is a corporation, all the money you pay your child is subject to payroll taxes.

 If you hire your spouse as an employee, you must withhold federal income taxes and FICA taxes from their pay.
-If your spouse is a co-owner of your business, you can file as co-owners for self-employment tax purposes, or as a qualified joint venture, which can simplify your tax reporting.
+If your spouse is a business co-owner, you can file as co-owners.
+If you do this, you must consider self-employed tax rules and obligations.

 - Withhold FICA taxes and include family member pay when calculating your business’s FICA taxes.